ibm-cloud-docs/appid/cd-users.md

 When a user signs up for your application, they are added as a user.
 For test purposes, you can add a user through the {{site.data.keyword.appid_short_notm}} dashboard or by using the API.
 {: shortdesc}

 When a user signs up for your application, they do so through a self-service workflow that automatically triggers emails such as a welcome or verification request.
 When you, as an administrator, add a user to your app a self-service workflow is not initiated, which means that users do not receive any emails from your application.
-If you want your users to still be notified that they're added, you can trigger the messaging flows through the [App ID management API](https://us-south.appid.cloud.ibm.com/swagger-ui/#/Management%20API%20-%20Config/mgmt.set_cloud_directory_email_dispatcher){: external}.
+If you want your users to still be notified that they're added, you can trigger the messaging flows through the [{{site.data.keyword.appid_short_notm}} management API](https://us-south.appid.cloud.ibm.com/swagger-ui/#/Management%20API%20-%20Config/mgmt.set_cloud_directory_email_dispatcher){: external}.

 If you disable self-service sign-up or add a user on their behalf, the user does not receive a welcome or verification email when they're added.
 {: tip}